"Music that sparkles and cajoles in its tuneful caressing of the ears." – Fanfare Magazine

 Recent and upcoming premieres include:

-* Big Sky for Flute, Viola, and Harp, commissioned by Hat Trick (April Clayton flute, David Wallace viola, Kristi Shade harp) for premiere and tour in September 2023.
+* Big Sky for Flute, Viola, and Harp, commissioned by Hat Trick (April Clayton flute, David Wallace viola, Kristi Shade harp), premiered on tour through Utah in September 2023, now available on Bridge Records.

 * Concerto No. 2 for Clarinet and Orchestra, commissioned by the South Dakota Symphony for April 13, 2024 premiere by retiring principal clarinetist Christopher Hill, conducted by Delta David Gier.

-* Cosmic Menagerie for Two Bass Clarinets, commissioned by the Morii Duo for premiere in the 2024-25 season.
+* Cosmic Menagerie for Two Bass Clarinets, commissioned by the Morii Duo, and scheduled for premiere in January 2025 at the ICA Low Clarinets Festival in Glendale, AZ.

 * * *